aeldenburg001/NFL2K20/README.md

 <b>Setup:</b>

 * To begin, install PCSX2.
-Once complete you can use DS4Windows to connect a PS4 controller either via USB or Bluetooth.<br>
+Once complete you can use DS4Windows to connect a PS4 controller via USB or Bluetooth.<br>

 * Next, you will use mymc to import the updated roster file onto your virtual memory card.<br>